Zafnok/mcp-obsidian/README.md

 > This is a fork of [smithery-ai/mcp-obsidian](https://github.com/smithery-ai/mcp-obsidian) with added **write support** functionality.

-This connector allows Claude Desktop, Cursor, or any MCP client to read, search, and now **write to** any directory containing Markdown notes (such as an Obsidian vault).
+This connector allows Claude Desktop, Cursor, or any MCP client to read, search, write to, and now **delete notes from** any directory containing Markdown notes (such as an Obsidian vault).

 ## What's New in This Fork

-This fork adds a critical new feature to the original MCP server:
+This fork adds critical new features to the original MCP server:

 - **`write_note` functionality**: Allows AI assistants to create and update notes in your Obsidian vault
+- **`delete_note` functionality**: Allows AI assistants to delete notes from your Obsidian vault
 - Perfect for enabling long-term memory for your AI assistants
 - Maintains all the security features of the original implementation
 - Full backwards compatibility with the original project